Restaurant Management Courses and Classes Overview

 Most commonly offered at the associate's and bachelor's degree levels, restaurant management programs are usually combined with hotel management, and they're commonly offered as hospitality management programs.
 These programs cover the hospitality industry, including food production, cost effectiveness and sanitation.
-As most restaurant management jobs require work experience, many programs include hands-on experience and require an internship in the hospitality industry.
-Graduates may be prepared to be promoted to a management position in their current workplace or start their own restaurant.
+Many programs include hands-on experience and require an internship in the hospitality industry.
+Depending on prior hospitality industry experience, graduates may be prepared for entry-level or advanced food service occupations.

 Some sample restaurant management courses and their descriptions are shown below.

 Restaurant Management Course

 Restaurant management courses cover common duties of managers in food and beverage operations.
 Students learn about administration, accounting and human resources.
 They also learn the ways that managers plan, organize and market restaurants.
 This course is taken at the beginning of a restaurant management or hotel management program.

 Studies in food and beverage control cover food services in a commercial setting.
 Students take this course at the beginning of a restaurant management program.
 They learn how to integrate production and service delivery, guest services, reservations and point-of-sale systems.
 Students learn about portion costs, how to make deals with markets, price buying, percentage yields and inventory analysis.

 Often taken at the beginning of a restaurant management program, this course teaches students standard sanitation guidelines.
 Emphasis is placed on the causes and prevention of food borne illnesses and federal, state and local guidelines for food safety.
 Students are introduced to hazard analysis critical control points, proper food handling techniques, storage of food, correct temperatures to prevent food contamination and personal hygiene for food handlers.